priyanka9991/Data_curation/README.txt

         a) Mutation_AID_count.csv - File showing the number of mutations in genes for cell-lines.
 Column headers - Entrenz gene ids(Second row shows Gene symbols, third row - Ensembl ID).
 Rows - cell-lines
         b) Mutation_AID_binary.csv - Binary file showing the presence of specific genome changes in the cell-lines.
 Column headers - cell-lines.
 Rows - Genome-change.
 Several columns before 'Genome_Change' contains more information on the mutations
         c) Mutation_AID_long_format.csv - Mutation file in the long format
+4) mutation_curation_with_isDel.py - Code for curating mutation data.Included isDeleterious and Annotation_Transcripts columns.
+Also does some processing on the columns to unify metadata for rows having different Annotation_Transcript for the same Genome_Change.
+Generates:
+        a) Mutation_RRID_binary_isDel - .csv and .parquet
+        b) Mutation_RRID_count_isDel - .csv
+        c) Mutation_RRID_long_format_isDel - .csv and .parquet
-4) Data_curation.py - Code for curating all the other CCLE multiomics data.
+5) Data_curation.py - Code for curating all the other CCLE multiomics data.
 The files generated are:
         a) CCLE_AID_expression.csv - curated gene expression file.
 Features - Entrez gene IDs (Hugo gene symbols in the first row; Ensembl id in the second row).
 Rows - Cell-lines
         b) CCLE_AID_expression_scaled.csv - curated gene expression file after scaling the TPM values such that the TPM sum is 1 million
         c) CCLE_AID_expression_full.csv - Curated gene expression file from CCLE_expression_full.csv.
 Sum of TPM values is ~ 1 million.
 Features - Ensemble gene IDs.
 (First row contains Entrenz ID and second row contains gene symbols